About the Child Welfare Scholars Program

 Scholar Requirements

-If you think you are interested in becoming a child welfare scholar and you have not worked in child welfare previously, we ask that you review How the Child Welfare System Works and the Minnesota Child Welfare Practice Model to provide you with an understanding of the field of child welfare.
+If you think you are interested in becoming a child welfare scholar and you have not worked in child welfare previously, we ask that you review How the Child Welfare System Works and the Minnesota Child Welfare Framework for Competent Practice to provide you with an understanding of the field of child welfare.
 We then ask you to watch Child Protection Work in Minnesota: A Realistic Job Preview, which is part of the application process.

-2022-2023 MSW Child Welfare Application Deadlines
+2025-2026 MSW Title IV-E Child Welfare Application Deadlines

-Priority acceptance deadline: March 1, 2023
+Priority deadline: April 1, 2025

 Child Welfare Scholar Resources